What is a Franchise?What is the difference between a franchisor and a franchisee and what are their roles? August 26, 2016

 Becoming a franchisor in most cases is as challenging as you can imagine.
 Do a research on the company you chose and to sure they:

 ✓ Have a brand.
 It needs to be recognisable and catchy.

 ✓ Have stable finances.
 The company has to be profitable before considering starting a franchise.

 ✓ Have a marketing strategy.
 The company needs to know the market more than well and be prepared for changes.

 ✓ Provide training sessions.
 The business cannot operate properly if the partners or the employees don’t know the business concept.

-Can they answer to all of these positively?
+Can they answer all of these positively?

 What is the franchise disclosure document (FDD)?

 The franchise disclosure document (FDD), is a legal document, that sets the bonds of the partnership between the franchisor and the franchisee.
-According to the Franchising Code of Conduct the contract has to be written, oral or implied.
-It grants the permission to carry out service under the trademark of a given company in exchange of a fee.
+According to the Franchising Code of Conduct, the contract has to be written, oral or implied.
+It grants the permission to carry out service under the trademark of a given company in exchange for a fee.
 If all of that is covered – you have a franchise agreement.